Released June 02, 2021

-Generally, analysts say that downward pressure on home prices occurs when the ratio dips below the 12 per cent mark for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.
+Generally, analysts say downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

-"Dane" will make your Real Estate experience more "Humane"
+Make your Real Estate experience more "Humane" contact "Dane Human"